 On September 30, 2019, the board of directors (the "Board") and stockholders of the Company adopted the Greenwich LifeSciences, Inc. 2019 Equity Incentive Plan setting aside and reserving 1,498,128 shares of common stock without any issuance of common stock or options under the plan.
-In addition, on September 30, 2019, the Board authorized the Company to enter into a lock-up/leak-out agreement with its shareholders, the size of the Board was increased from three to five members, two new members were appointed to the Board, \$12 million of related party payables and 2,675,602 warrants were exchanged for 8,012,684 shares of the Company's common stock were issued upfront at no value in consideration for services and 908,242 shares of the Company's common stock were authorized to be issued at \$2,037,000 value based on various vesting schedules that start monthly vesting on October 1, 2019 and on the first day of each subsequent month.
+In addition, on September 30, 2019, the Board authorized the Company to enter into a lock-up/leak-out agreement with its shareholders, the size of the Board was increased from three to five members, two new members were appointed to the Board, \$12 million of related party payables and 2,675,602 warrants were exchanged for 8,012,684 shares of the Company's common stock, and 155,433 shares of the Company's common stock were issued upfront at no value in consideration for services and 908,242 shares of the Company's common stock were authorized to be issued at \$2,037,000 value based on various vesting schedules that start monthly vesting on October 1, 2019 and on the first day of each subsequent month.